 DAX Edges Higher In Cautious Trade

-(RTTNews) - German stocks edged higher on Thursday, even as underlying sentiment remained cautious amid a spike in Covid-19 cases in China and some U.S. states.
+(RTTNews) - German stocks edged higher on Monday even as the upside remained capped by a resurgence in coronavirus cases in Germany and elsewhere across the world.

-Record numbers of new coronavirus cases and hospitalizations are being reported in several U.S. states, while Beijing pledged more reforms and liquidity, helping ease concerns over a sudden jump in virus cases in recent days.
+The coronavirus reproduction rate in Germany jumped to 2.88 on Sunday, up from 1.79 a day earlier, the Robert Koch Institute for public health said.

+A rate of less than one is needed to contain the disease gradually over the longer term.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.